WahabLabi/Memory-Game-Udacity-/README.md

 ## Development

 This game was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
-Udacity provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it work perfectly - you can see some of my code in the [app.js](js/app.js) file in this repository.
+The aim of the project was for students to use their HTML, CSS and JavaScript skills to build a complex application - you can see some of my code in the [app.js](js/app.js) file in this repository.

 Skills developed: